 Hide Unhealthy Snacks & Make Them Harder to Reach

-It’s not about banning junk food—it’s about introducing friction so that when you do reach for it, you have to pause and think about the decision.
+Remember, the goal isn’t to ban junk food.
+It’s not forbidden.
+Instead, your goal is to introduce friction so that when you do reach for it, you have to pause and think about the decision.